Bonds vs. Rental Real Estate for Investors

 Bonds and Income Taxes

-Many government bonds are not taxed at the federal level.
-If you opt to move to higher-yield corporate bonds, you'll get higher interest rates.
-However, you'll have a greater risk of default.
+Many government bonds—such as municipal bonds—are not taxed at the federal level.
+If you opt to move to higher-yield corporate bonds, you'll get higher interest rate returns.
+However, you'll have a greater risk of default of the underlying company.
 You'll also be paying regular income taxes or capital gains taxes on that interest, depending on how long you hold the investment.

 Real estate, on the other hand, gets some great tax breaks, with the depreciation deduction being one of the best.
-You get to deduct against income a portion of the value of the property every year.
+You get to deduct a portion of the value of the property every year against the income it produces.
 You didn't spend any money, but you get a tax deduction.

 Combine even a nominal rate of inflation with an income tax burden, and you can take a beating with bonds.